The collision avoidance and the controllability for $n$ bodies in dimension one: Abstract

 \section{Abstract}

-We present a method of design of control systems for $n$ bodies in the real line $\Bbb R^1$ and on the unit circle $ S^1$, to be collision-free and controllable.
+We present a method of control system design for $n$ bodies in the real line $\Bbb R^1$ and on the unit circle $ S^1$, to be collision-free and controllable.
 The problem reduces to designing a control-affine system in $\Bbb R^n$ and in $n$-torus $T^n, $ respectively, that avoids certain obstacles.
 We prove the controllability of the system by showing that the vector fields that define the control-affine system, together with their brackets of first order, span the whole tangent space of the state space, and then by applying the Rashevsky-Chow theorem.

 \subjclass[2020]{37C10, 57R27, 58A17, 93B05, 93C15 }

 \keywords{ control-affine system, non-holonomic constraints, obstacle avoidance, collision-free, orbits, invariant submanifolds, generalized first integrals, controllability}